We answer your frequently asked questions

 The fee to apply for council consent varies, depending on the size and the complexity of your project and the value of the proposed finished building.

-If Auckland City Council identifies something that requires further investigation, or wasn’t in your application, it may request the information.
+If Auckland Council identifies something that requires further investigation, or wasn’t in your application, it may request the information.
 You will need to source the information and might need to pay additional fees.

 If you amend your plans once your building consent is granted, you will need to pay additional fees for the council to review your amendment so its important that you are happy with your design prior to submitting your plans.